ALCC01/nodeogram/docs/objects/Bot.rst

     .. code-block:: javascript

         {
             // File to which profiles should be saved
             profiles_path: __dirname +'/profiles.json',
             // Whether or not users should be saved
-        saveUsers: true;
+            saveUsers: true,
             // Whether or not chats should be saved
+            saveChats: true,
+            // Whether or not the /help command should be registered by default
-        saveChats: true
+            enableHelp: true
         }

 .. _init:
 .. js:function:: init()